Isaac Levitan: Later life

 Isaac Levitan's hugely influential art heritage consists of more than a thousand paintings, among them watercolors, pastels, graphics, and illustrations.

 Legacy

-During the year after his death an exhibit of several hundred Levitan paintings was shown in Moscow and then in St. Petersburg.
+During the year after his death an exhibition of several hundred Levitan paintings was held in Moscow and then in St. Petersburg.
 His works appeared on the covers of Russian language textbooks and school children learned of his love for his native land.

-A minor planet 3566 Levitan, discovered by Soviet astronomer Lyudmila Zhuravlyova in 1979 is named after him.
+A minor planet, 3566 Levitan, discovered by Soviet astronomer Lyudmila Zhuravlyova in 1979, is named after him.